Skip to main content

 How does Revolution handle structural changes like this?

-We coordinate the whole thing.
-We bring in the structural engineer during pre-construction, get the beam sized and specified, pull permits, order the beam (which takes 2-3 weeks to fabricate), schedule inspections, and handle all the trades.
-Our carpenters do the demo, framing, drywall, and finish work—we don't sub that out, which means we control the timeline.
+We coordinate the whole thing with our 20+ W-2 carpenters.
+We bring in the structural engineer during pre-construction, get the beam sized and specified, pull permits, order the beam (which takes 2-3 weeks to fabricate), schedule inspections, and handle all the trades through Revolution as your single point of accountability.
+The whole job runs on one budget and one timeline.
 You'll see every invoice and get weekly budget updates.
 No surprises.

 LOVED BY OUR CUSTOMERS